MCP Waifu Queue (Gemini Edition)

 Recomended MCP Servers

-Model Context Protocol Server for NebulaGraph 3.x
+A Model Context Protocol server for Excel file manipulation